XSCE/xsce/roles/xsce-admin/files/console/help/InstContent.rst

 Particular content items can be removed from the RACHEL menu (but not from the server), by moving them from the rachel/www/modules directory to rachel/www/modules.out.
 In the future it will be possible to do this using this menu option.

+### Please Note

+With the current version of RACHEL there are errors in several files that may cause this download to fail part way through the first time.
+However, it will succeed on a subsequent try.
+If you see that it has failed when visting the **Display Job Status** screen, please return to this screen and click **Download RACHEL Content**.
+The download and unzip will resume from the point at which it failed.

 ### Don't Forget

 Make sure that the **RACHEL** service is enabled under **Configure** - **Services Enabled**.
 The content can be downloaded if it is not enabled, but will only be visible to students after RACHEL has been enabled.